-How to get your succulents through cold, wet North American winters.
+Winter Protection for Succulents: Products that’ll get them through cold, wet North American winters.

 Soggy soil, dim light, high humidity and freezing temperatures can be death to succulents native to warm, arid climates.
 Excessive rain leads to rot that begins in the roots and moves up the stem, causing it to darken and soften.
 Leaves fall off and the plant collapses.
 Temps below 32 degrees F make fluid in the cells of many (not all) succulents freeze and expand, causing cell walls to burst and leaves to turn to mush.